galisaishankar08/Meat-Ledger/README.md

 Meat Ledger is an Integrated Provenance, BLOCKCHAIN Security and Payments Platform.

 ## Prerequisites
-We find that Blockchain can be finicky when it comes to installing Node.
-We want to share this [StackOverflow response](https://stackoverflow.com/questions/49744276/error-cannot-find-module-api-hyperledger-composer) - because many times the errors you see with Composer are derived in having installed either the wrong Node version or took an approach that is not supported by Composer:

 * [Docker](https://www.docker.com/products) - v1.13 or higher
 * [Docker Compose](https://docs.docker.com/compose/overview/) - v1.8 or higher